Visit our Posture Control page to find out more about how Zscaler can help support your DevSecOps initiatives.

 2. Reduce Costs and Complexity

 An effective DevSecOps strategy consolidates multiple functions—such as CSPM, CIEM, CWPP, and infrastructure as code (IaC) and vulnerability scanning—in a single CNAPP solution.
-It also helps your teams find and fix issues earlier in the software development process, which reduces rework and patching, saves time and money, and reduces your risk of a breach.
+It also helps your teams find and fix issues earlier in the development process, which reduces rework and patching, saves time and money, and reduces your risk of a breach.

 Figure 1: Bidirectional feedback